-Capital gains resulting from a sale of units obtained by individuals not resident in Portugal for tax purposes are exempt from PIT in case of private equity funds and subject to a 10% tax rate in case of real estate funds provided that they are not resident in a country, territory or region with a clearly more favourable tax regime identified in the list of the Ministerial Order 150/2004, of 13 February 2004 (as amended).
-In such case, capital gains are subject to PIT at a 35% rate.
+Capital gains resulting from the sale of units obtained by individuals not resident in Portugal for tax purposes are exempt from PIT in the case of private equity funds and subject to a 10% tax rate in the case of real estate funds, provided that they are not resident in a country, territory or region with a clearly more favourable tax regime identified in the list of the Ministerial Order 150/2004 of 13 February 2004 (as amended).
+In such a case, capital gains are subject to PIT at a 35% rate.

-Capital gains resulting from a sale of units obtained by legal entities resident in Portugal form part of the taxable profits of the relevant year.
+Capital gains resulting from the sale of units obtained by legal entities resident in Portugal form part of the taxable profits for the relevant year.